 - Conduct safety checks and performance monitoring for machining, associated equipment and surrounding work area. - Receive, read and interpret engineering data and documentation, engineering drawings and technical data.
 Contribute to or plan the days machining schedule. - Check and inspect materials to be machined to ensure that they conform to quality standards.
 Identify and report any issues or faults such as incorrect grades, dimensions and thicknesses. - Plan and prepare sequence for the machining activities.
 Ensure that the correct tooling, work holding, and materials are used.
-This applies to conventional complex or CNC complex machining tasks. - Set up, operate, or adjust conventional machines or set up, prove and validate CNC machining equipment settings and programs for the machine tool being used.

-- Machine high-quality complex components using a broad range of processes.
+This applies to conventional Machine highquality complex components using a broad range of processes.
 For example, internal or external thread cutting, slots and pockets, internal or external under cutting.
-Also profile forms, tapered and eccentric diameters, bored holes, and tee slots. - Inspect components produced.
+Also profile forms, tapered and eccentric diameters, bored holes, and tee slots.

+- Inspect components produced.
 Adjust the machining equipment or program and tooling to ensure components meet quality requirements. - Identify, communicate and report issues affecting machining component quality, quantity and deadlines. - Complete machining documentation at all stages of the work activity.
-For example, standard operational procedures, control documentation and contribution to audits.
+For example, standard operational procedures, control documentation and contribution to audits. - Maintain and restore the machining work area, performing housekeeping and waste management as appropriate.
+Ensure tools, unused materials and equipment are returned to a safe, clean and approved condition on completion of machining work. - Keep stakeholders for example, customers, colleagues and line managers informed about machining work.

 Levy paying employers: £27,000

 Non-levy - 22+ years old: (5% contribution) £1,350

-Non-levy - 16-21 years old: £0
+Non-levy - 16-21 years old: £O